markwylde/workerbox/README.md

 The iframe then creates a web worker, and handles posting messages between the iframe, webworker and your own app.

-Because the only communication between the user code and the workerbox is done through messaging, the argument inputs and outputs must all be JSON serializable.
+Because the only communication between the user code and the workerbox is done through messaging, the argument inputs and outputs must all be serializable.
+We use [SuperJSON](https://github.com/flightcontrolhq/superjson) for serialization and deserialization.

 ### Separate domain
 While the iframe has the `sandbox="allow-scripts"` attribute set, and therefore acts like it's on another domain, you can still run the server on another domain if you wish.